What is an algorithm? Definition, structure and examples

 Social media recommendations and feeds

-Social media applications like YouTube, TikTok, and Instagram have sophisticated algorithms that are the heart of their functioning.
+Social media applications like YouTube, TikTok, and Instagram have sophisticated algorithms at the heart of their functioning.

 Algorithms in machine learning